 Essendon is one of only a handful of Melbourne-based clubs about which merger speculation has not focused in recent years.
-Indeed, since the mid 1990s the Bombers were rivalling Collingwood as Victoria's best supported club, and while nothing is certain, either in life or in football, it is hard not to see the club returning to the forefront of the game sooner rather than later.
+Indeed, since the mid 1990s the Bombers have rivalled Collingwood as Victoria's best supported club, and while nothing is certain, either in life or in football, it is hard not to see the club returning to the forefront of the game sooner rather than later.
 At the forefront of the game is where the 'Same Old' has spent the majority of its existence as a football club.

 Some doubt exists as to precisely when the Essendon Football Club came into being, with 1871, '72 and '73 all being suggested as possible starting dates.
 What can not be doubted, however, is the immense, indeed almost unequalled, contribution made by Essendon over the years to the sport of Australian football both within and beyond the state of Victoria.

 Equally, there seems little doubt that, whatever the exact date of its formation, the club's first official fixture took place on 7 June 1873 against Carlton's second twenty, Essendon achieving victory by the only goal.

 Essendon, which from the outset was known as the 'Same Old' , was formed by a group with extensive farming and horse racing interests, prominent among whom were various members of the McCracken family.
 Robert McCracken was the club's first president, while his son Alex was appointed the club's first secretary at the age of just seventeen and later went on to serve as president of both Essendon (between 1887 and 1903) and the VFL (from its inception in 1897 until 1915).
 Another McCracken, Coiler (also sometimes referred to as 'Colyer'), Alex's nephew, was the Same Old's first captain.